-- Shunning is usually not a personal belief that rational people hold to, before joining cults and high-control religious groups, and coming under undue influence and group pressure to conform.
+- Shunning is usually not a personal belief that rational people hold to before joining cults and high-control religious groups and coming under undue influence and group pressure to conform.

 - While religious and cult leaders may personally believe in shunning, in most cases they aren't content to keep it personal.
 Instead, they impose their beliefs on others.
 Their members are expected to adopt leaders' beliefs and policies and worse still, they know "the consequences" if they don't.
 Shunning thus goes well outside of mere personal belief and is demanded of others and enforced.

-- These leaders teach their maladaptive, extremist, family-destroying beliefs to thousands, if not millions of people, and as such, are contributing to the breakdown of human relationships and a severing of family bonds, and in a larger sense, are undermining societal cohesiveness.
+- These leaders teach their maladaptive, extremist, family-destroying beliefs to thousands, if not millions of people, and as such, are contributing to the breakdown of human relationships and a severing of family bonds, and in a larger sense, they are undermining societal cohesiveness.

 How Are People Convinced to Shun Friends and Family?

-Interestingly, many people have stated confidently that no force would ever convince them to shun their family; however, those same people, once exposed to though control, have gone on to shun their loved ones.
+Interestingly, many people have stated confidently that no force would ever convince them to shun their family; however, those same people, once exposed to thought control, have gone on to shun their loved ones.
 How is this possible?

 A cult guru or religious leader is often skilled in propaganda techniques.
 This plays out in a number of ways.
 A charismatic leader may convince followers that he is being guided by God and as such, his teachings should be heeded.
 He may take it one step further and claim he has received divine revelation that adherents must obey.
 In rare cases, someone might actually claim to be the Messiah, which, of course, gives them the ultimate position of authority.

 When a cult or religion is administrated by a body of men (pastors, ministers, a quorum, a priesthood, or any type of governing body or governing council), they use similar techniques to sway adherents.
 They often claim either divine direction, divine appointment or direct revelation.
 Even when they don’t embrace the “claim to divine fame,” they have other cards at their disposal that are effective in gaining compliance.
-If they are an end-times apocalyptic group, they tell members that in order to survive the world’s end, they must obey directives, even if friendship and family bonds are strong and if doing so causes heartache.
+If they are an end-times apocalyptic group, they tell members that in order to survive the world’s end, they must obey directives, even if friendship and family bonds are strong and even if doing so causes heartache.
 Another maneuver is to make shunning a question of loyalty to God.
 This is an effective side-step because even if someone were to disagree with leaders’ teachings, when it’s made a question of loyalty to God, that is a much harder hurdle to overcome mentally.
-When members have been conditioned to obey leaders as God's representatives, they believe that disobeying is akin to disobeying God.
+When members have been conditioned to obey leaders as God's representatives, they believe that disobeying them is akin to disobeying God.

 Both parties will employ constant reminders and repetition to continue to program their members to compliance, both parties will use guilt and fear, and in most cases will threaten punitive action.
 And any maverick individuals who are strong enough to go against the indoctrination are often made examples of to invoke even more fear.